roficoder/frontend-mentor-1st-project/README.md

 ### The challenge

 I was challanged to
-!page should be responsive for all devices
+- page should be responsive for all devices
-!page should have interactive hover and out effects
+- page should have interactive hover and out effects

 ### Screenshot